 Websites are a significant investment, both in terms of cost and time from your team.
 As you consider engaging an agency partner, there are a few things to nail down to set the project up for success.
 A bit of pre-work will help your team align on priorities, reduce the onboarding and ramp-up time needed in engaging an agency, and streamline the entire process.

-Below we offer five considerations that will help you in the run up to engaging a partner like Free Range.
-To be clear, you don’t need to have everything answered – but you should be aware of your organization’s level of readiness in each of these areas.
+Below we offer five considerations that will help you get ready for a website overhaul.
+To be clear, you don’t need to have everything answered before you start working—but you should be aware of your organization’s level of readiness in each of these areas.

 A solid brand